A Welcome from the Trust

-To date, much of work of the Trust has been focused on has been on the land now called the Diamond Jubilee Gardens, which the Trust holds on a 125 year lease.
-This land, which was formally the site of Twickenham Swimming Pool, has been fought about since 1981 after the pool was shut for repairs and never reopened.
+To date, much of work of the Trust has been focused on has been on the riverside Public Open Space called the Diamond Jubilee Gardens, which the Trust holds on a 125-year lease.
+The Gardens are situated on what was the swimming pool part of the larger site of the Twickenham Baths, some buildings of which remain derelict to this day.

-We believe that with the correct strategic thought and execution, the Twickenham Riverside can help our town become an even more vibrant community whose use and enjoyment of the river, improves our physical and mental health and improves our town.
+We believe that the wider area of Twickenham Riverside can help our town become an even more vibrant community whose use and enjoyment of the river can improve our physical and mental health and improve our town.

 Our Charitable Objectives